KBO League: The 1980s

 The Haitai Tigers dominated the 1980s, winning the Korean Series five times — in 1983, 1986, and 1987 through 1989.
 They were led by pitcher Sun Dong-yol and infielders Kim Seong-han and Han Dae-hwa.
 Other KBO stars whose careers took off in the 1980s were sluggers Chang Jong-hoon and Lee Man-soo.

 From 1982 to 1988, the regular season was divided into two (a spring season and a fall season), with a first-half pennant winner and a latter-half pennant winner.
 The two pennant winners then played each other for the Korean Series championship.
 The 1982 campaign featured an 80-game (in total) season, which expanded to 100 games from 1983 to 1984.
 Rosters for each team were small (sometimes as few as 14 players), and many players in the league both pitched and batted.
-Bang Soo-won of the Haitai Tigers pitched the first no-hitter in Korean professional baseball history, in 1984 against the Sammi Superstars.
+Bang Soo-won of the Haitai Tigers pitched the first no-hitter in South Korean professional baseball history, in 1984 against the Sammi Superstars.

 Mid-season 1985, the Sammi Superstars were sold and became known as the Chungbo Pintos, and the full season expanded to 110 games.
 Because the Samsung Lions won both half-season pennants (with a still single-season record .706 winning percentage), the Lions won the title outright so no Korean Series was played that year.

 Because of the lack of a postseason in 1985, the next year saw some major changes, with the adoption of a playoff system, in which the top two teams from each half-season played for the right to get to the Korean Series.
 1986 also saw the OB Bears moving from Daejeon to share Jamsil Baseball Stadium with MBC Chungyong in Seoul.
 A new franchise, the Binggrae Eagles, joined the league, replacing the vacancy in Daejeon made by OB's move, and expanding the league to seven teams.
-From 1986 to 1988, the regular season shrunk to a total of 108 games.
+From 1986 to 1988, the regular season shrank to a total of 108 games.

 1988 saw the Cheongbo Pintos change ownership again, becoming the Pacific Dolphins.
 In 1989 the KBO eliminated the two half-season pennants, moving to a single season of 120 games.